 This handbook is a guide for graduate students in the Department of Psychological Sciences.
 It contains information on departmental procedures and regulations.
 Students who entered the program in earlier years should refer to that year's version of the Handbook for information on policies and course requirements that apply to them.
+The Director of Graduate Studies (DGS) should be consulted with questions about the Handbook and departmental policies.
+The DGS also serves as a liaison between the student and the Graduate School.

-In addition to the Graduate Student Handbook, which presents departmental requirements, the University Registrar, http://catalog.missouri.edu/academicpolicies/, should be consulted for general requirements of the Graduate School and University fee schedules.
-Most official forms required by the Graduate School may be downloaded from the Graduate School website, http://gradstudies.missouri.edu/forms-downloads/
+In addition to the Graduate Student Handbook, which presents departmental requirements, the University Registrar, should be consulted for general requirements of the Graduate School and University fee schedules.
+Most official forms required by the Graduate School may be downloaded from the Graduate School website.